zlomke76-del/solace-core/AUTHORITY_API.md

 > **Evaluate(ActionIntent) → Decision**

+---

-### Decision Outcomes
+## Decision Outcomes

-#### `PERMIT`
+### `PERMIT`

-Execution is allowed **exactly as described** by the Action Intent.
+Execution is allowed **exactly as described** by the evaluated Action Intent.

-- Integrator may proceed with the side effect(s) within declared bounds.
+- Integrator may proceed with the declared side effects within scope.
 - Integrator must record the Permit decision as part of the execution audit trail.
-- Permits are **scope-limited** to the intent evaluated (no blanket authorization).
+- Permits are **intent-scoped** and do not confer blanket authorization.

-#### `DENY`
+### `DENY`

 Execution is not allowed.

 - Integrator must not perform any side effect associated with the intent.
-- Integrator may surface the denial to a user/operator.
+- Integrator may surface the denial to a user or operator.
 - Integrator may submit a modified intent for reevaluation.

-#### `ESCALATE`
+### `ESCALATE`

 Execution is not allowed until explicit external authorization occurs.

-- Integrator must pause and route to an authority workflow (human, policy custodian, or designated approver).
+- Integrator must pause automation and route to an authority workflow (human approver, policy custodian, or designated arbiter).
-- Integrator may not “auto-resolve” escalation via retries, rephrasing, or optimization.
+- Integrator may not auto-resolve escalation through retries, rephrasing, or optimization.
-- Once authorization is obtained, integrator submits a new intent referencing the authorization artifact.
+- After authorization, a new Action Intent must be submitted referencing the authorization artifact.

 ---

 ## Required Integrator Behavior

 ### Fail-Closed Execution Gate (Mandatory)

-Integrators must implement a hard gate:
+Integrators must implement a hard execution gate:

 - **Default state:** deny execution
-- **Only override:** an explicit `PERMIT` response for the specific intent
+- **Only override:** an explicit `PERMIT` response for the specific Action Intent
-- **On timeout/error/unreachable:** treat as `DENY` (fail closed)
+- **On timeout, error, or unreachable:** treat as `DENY` (fail closed)

 ### No Side Effects Before Permit (Mandatory)

-Before a Permit, integrations may only do:
+Before a Permit is issued, integrations may only perform:
-- local computation
+- Local computation
-- planning
+- Planning or reasoning
-- formatting
+- Formatting or validation
-- dry-run simulation
+- Dry-run simulation
-- rendering UI for review
+- Rendering UI for review

-Integrations may **not** do:
+Integrations may **not** perform:
-- calls to external services that mutate state
+- Calls to external services that mutate state
-- writes to durable stores (unless explicitly non-operative staging with zero external effect)
+- Writes to durable or shared stores
-- tool execution that could trigger side effects
+- Tool execution that could trigger side effects
-- “pre-authorization” effects disguised as harmless checks
+- Pre-authorization effects disguised as checks or probes

 ### Explicit Intent Binding (Mandatory)

 A Permit must be bound to:
-- the exact action name
+- The exact action name
-- the exact target(s)
+- The exact target or targets
-- the material parameters
+- The material parameters
-- a traceable request identifier
+- A traceable request identifier

-If any of these change, a new evaluation is required.
+Any material change requires a new evaluation.

 ### Non-Bypassable Wiring (Mandatory)

-Solace Core must sit in the critical path.
+Solace Core must sit in the critical execution path.

 If execution can proceed without a Permit:
-- governance is invalid
+- Governance is invalid
-- the system is out of compliance with this contract
+- The system is out of compliance with this contract

 ---